 Find out more information about the bargaining committee, including the committee election process, what it takes to be a committee member, and review the full list of their responsibilities.

 Provincial bargaining conference delegates will also elect five member representatives to the provincial job action committee (PJAC).
 Three of the elected positions will represent acute care, community and long-term care while the other two are members-at-large.

 These members will join the treasurer and two executive councillors to develop, implement and coordinate a provincial job action strategy.

 Long Term Care:

 Members at Large:

 This group is responsible for developing, implementing and coordinating local and province-wide job action strategies that will support negotiations and help achieve the union's bargaining goals, provides up-to-date job action information to the regional job action committees, and helps manage problems when they arise from job action.

 Find out more information about the PJAC committee, including the committee election process, what they do in the event of job action, how they support the bargaining process.

-Read our Summer 2022 issue now!View Update Magazine
+Read our Fall 2022 issue now!View Update Magazine

 Curious about the results?
 Check out the March 2018 issue of Update Magazine to review the results of the 2018 Member Bargaining Survey, conducted by Mustel Group.